ahmed-A-dauda/ahmed-A-dauda/README.md

 A CyberSecurity enthusiast with strong interest in Cloud Security, Security Operation Center (SOC) and Threat Detection.

 ## Objective
-My journey in CyberSecurity has led me to develop a passion for Defensive Security, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.
+My journey in CyberSecurity has led me to develop a passion for Defensive Security.
+I've already put this into practice through hands-on investigation work, and I'm now looking to bring that foundation into a Security Operations Center (SOC) as a Tier 1 Analyst.

 ## Skills
 [Provide skills and associated project.
 Make sure to hyperlink the project - Remove this afterwards]]